Options to cover cash shortfalls in your business

 Liquidating stock is a quick way to put some cash in your till and clear the shelves.

-A well planned cash flow budget, will alert you of potential shortfalls before they bite into your business.
-And taking note of some of our recommendations to keep the cash flowing will help you avoid reaching this stage.
+A well-planned cash flow budget could alert you to potential shortfalls before they bite into your business.
+And taking note of some of our tips for keeping the cash flowing will help you avoid reaching this stage.

 This webinar was produced by the Davidson Institute, Westpac's home of free financial education resources, building confidence today for a better financial future.

 1. Westpac’s products are subject to terms, conditions, fees and charges; and certain criteria may apply.
 Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac Invoice Finance (available on application) and credit cards, unsecured business overdrafts, business overdrafts and business loans; and consider if the product is right for you.